sonokjw/HiFashion/README.md

 - HiFashion

+  The main integrator file that supports the application's user interaction mechanism and navigation through different pages of the app.
 - Home

   A class that corresponds to the Home page in the app, in which the user sees himself/herself on the screen, and responsible for any interactions happening in this page.